laboon/ebook/text/27_tips_for_breaking_software.md

 12. __Interface Errors:__ Systems often need to communicate with other systems, and they will need some sort of interface to do so.
 This interface may be more or less well-defined, from simply accepting text as input and providing text as output (such as with most Unix utilities such as `more` or `grep`) up to complex binary formats.
 However, this interface does need to be defined at some level, and there exists the possibility that the definition is specified ambiguously, or different parts of the definition contradict each other, or each side of the interface team had different assumptions when creating it (see Errors of Assumption, above).
 There also exists the possibility that it was just programmed incorrectly!

     These interfaces do not have to be inter-process or inter-computer.
 They can be as low-level as an interface between two classes.
-The interface to a method is usually easy to understand; in Java, for instance, it's trivial to see what the following method accepts as arguments and what it outputs, even without comments.
+The interface to a method is usually easy to understand; in Java, for instance, it's trivial to see what the following method accepts as arguments and what it outputs, even without comments:

     ```java
     public boolean greaterThanTen(int a, int b) {